Get 20% OFF your perfect routine. Take our health quiz.

 2. Ashwagandha affects hormones

-Ashwagandha interacts with the endocrine system — meaning it can influence stress hormones, thyroid activity and reproductive hormones.
+Ashwagandha interacts with the endocrine system — influencing stress hormones, thyroid activity and reproductive hormones.
+Because infant hormonal systems are still developing, herbs with endocrine effects are avoided during breastfeeding.

 3. Potential for infant drowsiness